Magnum (band): Reformation and renewal (2001–2016)

 In 2005, former drummer Kex Gorin was diagnosed with kidney cancer.
 Gorin had a kidney removed and underwent radiotherapy and steroid treatment, but died of the disease on 21 December 2007.
 In 2007, Magnum played a one off show at the Robin 2 in Bilston, Wolverhampton.
 This was a charity event in aid of former drummer Kex Gorin's family.
 An auction of memorabilia before the show raised over £10,000.
 Magnum then played a two-hour set of old and new material.
 Magnum undertook a UK tour celebrating the 20th anniversary of Wings of Heaven in November 2007.
 These shows were recorded for Wings of Heaven Live album, which was released in March 2008.
 The album was dedicated to Kex Gorin.

 On 15 June 2009, Magnum released Into the Valley of the Moonking on SPV.
 Stylistically, the album was considered a logical follow-up to Princess Alice, and it became the first Magnum release to chart in Switzerland since Rock Art.
 A few months later, the band released The Gathering, on Universal/Sanctuary; their first ever cross-career collection spread over five discs featuring a 1988 live recording from Hammersmith Odeon.
 The next studio album, The Visitation, was released in January 2011, and was notably rockier than previous releases.
-The band toured in support of the album, which charted at No. 55 in the UK and No. 19 in Germany, throughout March and April 2011.
+The band toured in support of the album, which charted at number 55 in the UK and number 19 in Germany, throughout March and April 2011.

 On 30 August, Magnum announced a new compilation remix album Evolution celebrating the last 10 years on SPV GmbH since their reformation in 2001.
 The album was released on 11 November 2011 in Germany and 14 November in the rest of Europe and the UK.
 The album featured 10 songs from the band's previous five studio releases, eight were re-recorded, remixed and remastered, as well as two new songs.